You Earned a Ticket!

 California's battery of standardized tests has changed over time.
 From about 2002 until 2013, the foundation of the state’s testing system was the STAR tests, also known as the California Standards Tests or CSTs.
 These were classic one-size-fits-all fill-in-the-bubble tests based on California's state standards.

 In response to the 2008 recession, the federal government provided significant funding to sustain public education.
-It also provided some incentive funding: specifically, through the competitive Race to the Top grant program, states were encouraged to do something long talked about: revise, harmonize and improve their grade level educational standards.
-In 2014 many states, including California, transitioned to a set of standards called the Common Core.
+It also provided some incentive funding: specifically, through the competitive Race to the Top grant program, states were encouraged to revise, harmonize, and improve their grade-level educational standards.
+In 2014, many states, including California, transitioned to a set of standards called the Common Core.

 Sources: Illustration from Education First, High-Quality Assessment Project; research cited in chart includes two studies by the RAND Corporation on quality of state tests, AP and other common summative assessments (2011 and 2012), as well as research by the Fordham Institute (2016) and HumRRO (2016).
 Click image for more.

 California's tests, collectively known as the California Assessment of Student Progress and Performance (CAASPP), are similar to those used in other SBAC member states.
-The CAASPP tests are administered on computers, and they adapt to the skills of each test-taker in order to take less time to determine a score.
+The CAASPP tests are administered on computers, and they adapt to the skills of each test-taker so that they take less time to determine a score.

 The CAASPP system of tests includes tests in English and Math as well as the California Science Test (CAST), which debuted in 2017.